Dattaaanand/dreamteam-tasks/README.md

 Read about the best git practices - What to do and what not. <br> Wrote a Blog about comparing Open-Source Licenses, Explaining how to contribute effectively into a project, and my key takewaways from `Linux Kernel`.
 4. Task-03 : I started with Chapter 12, and I realized that it was going to be time consuming.
 I had planned to complete at last but I ran out of time.
-5. Task-04 : Completed Issues 1, 2 and 4.
+5. Task-04 : Completed Issues 1, 2 and 3.
 Issue 4 was ongoing when we got the news that Task-08 and Task-09 was more important.
 So paused Task-4 after completing its **1st Sub-part**.
-6. Task-05 : Wrote an SRS Document using MS Word detailing the functionalities of the Letterboxd like website I was about to create.
+6. Task-05 : Made an SRS Document using MS Word detailing the functionalities of the Letterboxd like website I was about to create.
 7. Task-06 : Completed the Wireframes of my Letterboxd like website for both `Mobile App View` and `Desktop Site View` with flows.
 8. Task-07 : Completed the Design of my Letterboxd like website for both `Mobile App View` and `Desktop Site View`.
 9. Task-08 : Completed User Interface with few Funtionalities for Front-End.
 Though I could not make it responsive or make it in Mobile view as time was very limited, I tried to make the Desktop View look good.